“Love is in the air …”

 4. Fireworks on the beach

-Whether you are lucky enough to be staying there, or have just hopped over to visit, the beach at Disney’s Polynesian Resort is a wonderful place to cuddle up to your loved one and watch the Wishes fireworks from the Magic Kingdom, without all the hustle and bustle of Main Street.
+Whether you are lucky enough to be staying there, or have just hopped over to visit, the beach at Disney’s Polynesian Resort is a wonderful place to cuddle up to your loved one and watch the Happily Ever After fireworks from the Magic Kingdom, without all the hustle and bustle of Main Street.

 This is a particularly great idea if it is a special party night (say around Halloween or Christmas), as it means you’ll be able to see the event without having to pay for the extra tickets!